-This feature first appeared in the Crystal Palace v Southampton matchday programme – 16th September 2017
+This interview first appeared in the Crystal Palace v Southampton matchday programme – 16th September 2017

 Today could see James McArthur compete in the heat of battle for the 100th time as a Palace player.
-Here, the Eagles’ Mr Dependable speaks to Jonathon Rogers about his three years in south London, and what the future holds as he begins his second century in SE25.
+Here, the Eagles’ Mr Dependable speaks about his three years in south London, and what the future holds as he begins his second century in SE25.

 It’s hard to believe that it was only three years ago that James McArthur pulled on a red and blue shirt for the first time.
 Just like the industrious nature of his style of play, it seems like he has forever been in the right place at the right time for the Eagles.

 Today could see him complete a century of Palace appearances, during which time he has been one of the most consistent performers during an inconsistent period.
 Whether the Eagles have been scaling the heady heights of the top six, playing in FA Cup finals or fighting against relegation right up until the penultimate game of the season, McArthur has been in thick of the action, diligently covering every blade of grass for the good of the team.

 When pressed for his views on reaching the milestone, his answer stresses a need to be fully focused on the collective rather than the individual.
 “It’s nice but I won’t be thinking what number it is, I’ll just be concentrating on trying to get the victory for the team.
 It’s all about trying to get wins at this point of the season when you haven’t won, so any personal accolades go out of the window.”

 Just like that response, the Scotsman continues to be understated outside of SE25, but the stats back up how crucial his presence is for Palace.
 Of the 23 league games that he has missed for the club through injury over the past three years, the Eagles have won just four – not that the ever-modest McArthur would ever tell you that himself.